 All pollutant causes of impairment associated with impaired designated uses require TMDL development.
 USEPA regulations at 40 CFR Part 130.7(b)(4) require establishing a priority ranking of 303(d) listed waters for the development of TMDLs that accounts for the severity of pollution and the designated uses.
-The prioritization of Illinois' Section 303(d) List was done on a watershed basis instead of on individual water body segments.
+The prioritization of Illinois Section 303(d) List was done on a watershed basis instead of on individual water body segments.
 Illinois EPA watershed boundaries are based on USGS ten-digit hydrologic units (HUC).
-Developing prioritization for severity of pollution at this watershed scale provides Illinois with the ability to address watershed issues at a manageable level and document improvements to a watershed's health.
+Developing prioritization for severity of pollution at the watershed scale provides Illinois with the ability to address watershed issues at a manageable level and document improvements to a watershed's health.
 The Illinois Section 303(d) List was prioritized based on the steps listed below:

-Step 1- A high priority is given to waters where public water supply use is impaired by atrazine or nitrate.
+Step 1- A high priority is given to waters where public water supply use is impaired by atrazine, simazine or nitrate.
 For those waters, TMDLs will be developed based on the entire watershed, whether smaller or larger than a ten-digit HUC.
-Listed below are seven streams and eight lakes with atrazine impairment.
-These waters were given the highest priority.